-An edited version of this article appeared in the Cambridge United matchday programme for the game against Yeovil Town on 17 October 2017.
+This article appeared in edited form in the Cambridge United matchday programme for the game against Crawley Town on Wednesday, 26 December 2018.

 It was with sadness that 100 Years of Coconuts learned of the death, at the age of 81 on November 28, of former Cambridge United forward Eddie Robinson.

 Eddie was a gifted winger or inside forward who joined United at the age of 22, for the club’s first season in the Southern League in 1958.
 He made 62 appearances, scored 23 goals and gained many admirers before departing for Cambridge City in late 1959.